KDE/kstars/README.md

 --lineend=linux
 --max-code-length=124
 ```
-Some IDEs (e.g. QtCreator) support automatic formatting for the code everytime you save the file to disk.
+Some IDEs (e.g. QtCreator) support automatic formatting for the code every time you save the file to disk.

 ### Merge Request Descriptions